 After the war, he remained in the army and was appointed to the General Staff, Ottawa.
 Following attendance at the British Staff College, he returned to Kingston as Professor of Tactics, Royal Military College.
 He represented Canada at the 1932 Geneva Disarmament Conference and the London Imperial Conference of 1937.
 In 1935, he was promoted to Colonel with the appointment as Commandant, Royal Military College.

 Immediately following the declaration of war in 1939, he was promoted and dispatched to Britain to prepare for the arrival of the Canadians.
-In July, the following year, he returned to Ottawa, a Major-General and as Chief of the General Staff.
+In July, the following year, he returned to Ottawa, a Major-General and chief of the General Staff.
 In 1941, he was promoted to Lieutenant-General.

 Late in 1941, he returned to England to command the 2nd Canadian Division, reverted to Major-General.
 On arrival, he became a temporary Corps Commander and was promoted to Lieutenant-General for the second time.
 In April 1942, he was given permanent command of the 1st Canadian Corps.